robertfasano/emergent/docs/source/optimization.rst

 optimization, whereas a sequence like ``{'X':[(0,0),(0.5,1)], 'Y':[(0,2), (0.5,3)]}``
 is represented in array form as ``[0,1,2,3]``.
-After this, the algorithm doesn't care if it's working with a state or sequence - it simply passes this array into a cost function which actuates a state or runs a sequence and returns a result.
+After this, the algorithm doesn't care if it's working with a state or sequence - it simply passes this array into a function which actuates a state or runs a sequence and returns a result.

 Subspace decoupling
 ====================
-The sophisticated algorithms contained in the EMERGENT library can optimize cost functions of many degrees of freedom, but most powerful of all is the ability to avoid this through subspace identification and dimensional reduction.
-By using principal component analysis, EMERGENT will be able to project the cost landscape onto a set of orthogonal virtual inputs, hence decomposing a high-dimensional coupled optimization problem into many lower-dimensional problems.
+The sophisticated algorithms contained in the EMERGENT library can optimize functions of many degrees of freedom, but most powerful of all is the ability to avoid this through subspace identification and dimensional reduction.
+By using principal component analysis, EMERGENT will be able to project the landscape onto a set of orthogonal virtual inputs, hence decomposing a high-dimensional coupled optimization problem into many lower-dimensional problems.
 To see the power of this, consider a grid search algorithm which searches for an optimum